13775 Blue Sky Ranch Road, Lakeside, CA 92040

 Along the trail, at about 4.7 miles, there’s a riparian area that features several species you don’t normally see so close to town.
 At about 3.5 miles (just past the lookout), explore a spur trail that leads to three old, unused mine shafts.

 This hike is considered strenuous and can easily take up to 6 hours to complete.
 There is very little shade along the way.
 Make sure you observe signs, wear the proper attire and sun protection, and bring plenty of water.
+This preserve features a staging area and restrooms.

 Visit the News & Events page for park events, updates and closures.